PEXANE2/azure-docs.tr-tr/articles/azure-monitor/app/worker-service.md

             });
 ```

-5. Aşağıdaki örnekteki `Worker.cs` gibi değiştirin.
+5. `Worker.cs`Aşağıdaki örnekteki gibi değiştirin.

 ```csharp
     using Microsoft.ApplicationInsights;